rekha-balan/azure-docs-test2-pr.nl-NL/articles/virtual-machines/windows/sizes-general.md

 ---
 title: Azure Windows VM sizes - General purpose | Microsoft Docs
 description: Lists the different general purpose sizes available for Windows virtual machines in Azure.
+Lists information about the number of vCPUs, data disks and NICs as well as storage throughput and network bandwidth for sizes in this series.
 services: virtual-machines-windows
 documentationcenter: ''
-author: cynthn
+author: jonbeck7
-manager: timlt
+manager: jeconnoc
 editor: ''
 tags: azure-resource-manager,azure-service-management
 ms.assetid: ''